sensei-hacker/inavwiki/Navigation-modes.md

 ## WP - Autonomous waypoint mission
 Autonomous waypoint missions allow the craft to fly a predefined sequence of mission waypoints.
 The mission waypoints include information about the type of waypoint, latitude, longitude, height and speed between the waypoints as well as other settings that control the behaviour during a mission.
-GUIs such as INAV Configurator Mission Control, [MWP Tools](https://github.com/stronnag/mwptools), EZ-GUI, Mission Planner for iNav, Mobile Flight and can be used to set the waypoints and upload the mission as well as store missions locally for reuse.
+GUIs such as INAV Configurator Mission Control, [MWP Tools](https://github.com/stronnag/mwptools), EZ-GUI, Mission Planner for INAV, Mobile Flight and can be used to set the waypoints and upload the mission as well as store missions locally for reuse.
 Uploaded missions are saved in FC volatile memory until a reboot or a new uploaded mission overwrites the old one.
 Missions can also be saved to EEPROM non volatile memory which retains the mission after power off/reboot.

 When waypoint mode is activated (using a switch as other modes), the quad/plane will start to fly the waypoint mission following the waypoints in numerical order.
 Waypoint missions can be interrupted during a mission by switching NAV WP off (Manual mode on a fixed wing or RTH will also interrupt a WP mission).
 Up to INAV 4.0 WP missions always start from the first WP.
 From INAV 4.0 it is possible to resume an interrupted mission from an intermediate WP using the [nav_wp_mission_restart](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#nav_wp_mission_restart) setting.